 Let me take a moment to talk to you about this amazing art piece by @ponykisses

-I asked Katie to simple capture a Blue Rochelle girl.
+I asked Katie to simply capture a Blue Rochelle girl.
 I told her think "Little house on the Prairie", "The Secret Garden" and flowers.
 She created the most beautiful illustration and captured her perfectly.
 I now need to find some stripped blue cotton fabric to create that dress.
 How lovely would that be!

 I hope you check back and see the Hattie Collection.
 It's something that I'm really proud of.
 I've learned new skills, asked a ton of questions and can't wait to show my new pieces to you!